Deontic Argumentation: An Argumentation Semantics for Weak Permission

 \section{An Argumentation Semantics for Weak Permission}

 We take the notions defined in the previous section and extend it to a semantics that can deal with weak permission.
-The new semantics is based on the argumentation semantics for Defeasible Logic \cite{jlc:argumentation}.
-The semantics for Defeasible Logic is then extended to deal with the imaginary arguments.
+The new semantics is based on \rnew{and extends} the argumentation semantics for Defeasible Logic \cite{jlc:argumentation} \rnew{with conditions} \rold{.
+The semantics for Defeasible Logic is then extended} to deal with \rold{the} imaginary arguments.

 The first step is to use the notion of attack between arguments to define the notions of \emph{support} and \emph{undercut}.
 Support means that all proper subarguments of an argument are in the set of arguments that supports it; undercut means that the set of arguments that undercuts an argument supports an argument that attacks a proper subargument of the argument.
 This means that the premises of the undercut argument do not hold.